Projections for subregions

 For more background and general information about the required input data, see this vignette).

-# FSO parameters for fictitious subregions
+# Duplicate FSO parameters for five subregions

 fso_parameters_sub <- fso_parameters |>